This document was last updated on October 29, 2014. I’ll update it periodically to ensure it remains up-to-date.

-But one principle that seems valuable for almost everyone is disclosure.
-There’s an emerging norm for bloggers to proactively disclose information about their sources of income and other factors that might influence their objectivity.
+A number of writers have proactively disclosed information about their sources of income and other factors that might influence their objectivity.
+I think this is a good idea for everyone who writes about topics of public concern, whether they’re professional journalists or people writing about these topics in their free time.
 Reasonable people can disagree about exactly where to draw the ethical line when it comes to conflicts of interest.
 But I think it’s undeniable that the growing volume of special interest money sloshing around inside the Beltway is having a corrupting effect on public discourse, and that bloggers aren’t immune.
 Disclosure lets readers judge for themselves which financial relationships compromise bloggers’ objectivity.

 So in that spirit, here is my disclosure statement.